 Matt and Ariel live with our 3 cats and one small dog in a small home on an acre of redwood forest in Ben Lomond, CA. Our house is nestled on a steep hill among the redwood trees, and the land has been overrun by an invasive species - English Ivy - so the focus of our workaway is getting rid of the ivy!
 Ben Lomond is a lovely little mountain town, with typically great California weather.
 Wikipedia says that "August is the warmest month with a normal maximum of 85.5 °F (29.7 °C) and a normal minimum of 50.4 °F (10.2 °C)."
-Ariel works (usually from home) 40-hrs a week as a software engineer, occasionally subs as a yoga teacher, and is learning to speak Spanish and play Irish fiddle in her spare time.
-Matt provides care for an autistic adult down in Santa Cruz about 20 hours a week, and works on projects around the house when he's not at work.
+Ariel works (usually from home) 40-hrs a week as a software engineer, teaches yoga, and is learning to speak Spanish and play Irish fiddle in her spare time.
+Matt works on projects around the house when he's not at work.
 Our grown kids visit from time to time (they are 24, 21 and 21) but otherwise it's pretty quite around our house.

 Cooking / shopping